 It should also be noted that in transactions with a deferred closing, "Material Adverse Change" ("MAC") clauses are sometimes used to allocate risks related to changes of circumstances in the period between the signing of the acquisition agreement and the closing of the transaction.
 Under a MAC clause, the buyer may terminate the acquisition agreement if there is a material negative change of circumstances during such period.
 MAC clauses are usually included as a condition precedent to closing, but sometimes also take the form of a "backdoor MAC", i.e. a warranty by the seller regarding the absence of a material adverse change between signing and closing in combination with a termination right of the purchaser for breach of warranty.
 In Belgium, MACs are mostly used to protect against risks that are specific to the target company.
 General risks affecting e.g. the economy or the political climate in general are usually excluded.
-Dealmakers negotiating in times of COVID-19 should seek to tailor the definition of 'material adverse change' to these extraordinary circumstances, taking into account the industry and the geographic areas in which the target operates.
-Buyers, on the one hand, may try to obtain that a significant drop in revenue, sales or loss of contracts caused by the coronavirus crisis - the existence of which is a known event but the impact of which is hard to predict - be covered within the definition of 'material adverse change'.
-Sellers, on the other hand, will attempt to exclude COVID-19, and more broadly, pandemics, epidemics and general economic conditions, from the circumstances that cause a 'material adverse change', arguing that the buyer is aware of the market volatility caused by the COVID-19 crisis.
 Buyers negotiating MAC exclusions will wish to include a 'disproportionally affects' qualifier, thereby securing the right to still invoke the MAC clause if the target is disproportionally affected as compared to other companies acting in the same industry.
 In case of leveraged transactions, buyers will also try to ensure that the MAC clause in the acquisition agreement ties in with the MAC clauses in their financing agreements in order to avoid any 'financing gap'.